JamesBarrettMsc/JamesBarrettMsc/README.md

 ## Hi there 👋
 - 🌱 I’m currently learning Git & GitHub
+- I would like to find or start a very small project I could  use as a sandbox of sorts.

 <!--
 **JamesBarrettMsc/JamesBarrettMsc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.